seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 ### Pull Requests

 The next two features of GitHub we're going to discuss - **pull requests** and **forking** - are what make GitHub so great.
-A pull request allows you interactively compare two different branches before you merge them so you can either go ahead with the merge or provide feedback to whoever opened the pull request.
-Essentially a pull request allows a person to ask another person if they're willing to incorperate changes on one branch into another branch.
+A pull request allows you to interactively compare two different branches before you merge them so you can either go ahead with the merge or provide feedback to whoever opened the pull request.
+Essentially a pull request allows a person to ask another person if they're willing to incorporate changes on one branch into another branch.
 This social coding transaction may involve you and a collaborator, you and a stranger, or you might open a pull request on your own repository just as a method of staying organized.